club-1/sphinx-inventory-parser/README.md

 (usually included).

 ## How to use it

+This library can be installed via [composer](https://getcomposer.org/):

+    composer require club-1/sphinx-inventory-parser

 It provides a single `parse()` function in `SphinxInventoryParser` that takes a readable resource, typically obtained with [`fopen()`](https://www.php.net/manual/en/function.fopen.php).